joejo-joestar/uni-codes/Year 2/Digital Design/Lab Codes [Self Eval Progs]/[Practice Progs]/Decoder4to16/readme.md

-# Pin Layout for the 4 to 16 Bit Decoder
+# Logic Circuit for a 4 to 16 Bit Decoder

 <img src="/Year%202/Digital%20Design/Media/Decoder4to16.png" alt="4 to 16 Bit Decoder" title="4 to 8 Bit Decoder" data-align="center">

+---

 # Output: